-From basset hounds to basenjis, canine ears are adorable, but they require regular care to keep them healthy.
-Fortunately, making your own homemade dog ear cleaner is a breeze, and requires just water and white vinegar.
+From basset hounds to basenjis, canine ears are adorable, but they require regular care from time to time to keep them wax-free.
+Fortunately, making your own homemade dog ear cleaner is a breeze, and requires just one simple ingredient: olive oil. .

-We’ll provide step-by-step instructions for a typical DIY dog ear-cleaning solution below, but be sure to consult a veterinarian before using it on your pooch.
+But while this “recipe” is quite simple, be sure to consult your veterinarian before using it on your pooch.

 Homemade Dog Ear Cleaner: Key Takeaways

-- Regular ear cleanings are important for keeping your pet’s ears clean and free of bacteria, fungi, and excess wax.
+- Cleaning your dog’s ears on a regular basis is important for keeping your pet’s ears clean and free of excess wax.

 - You should always consult with your vet before initiating an ear-cleaning regimen, as some treatments can make existing infections or injuries worse.

-- Once you get the green light from your vet, you can whip up a batch of homemade dog ear cleaner with common household products.
+- Once you get the green light from your vet, you can bust out the olive oil and a cotton ball and get to work.

 Ear Cleanings: An Important Component of Canine Care

-Regular cleaning is vital for avoiding ear infections – some breeds more so than others.
-Basset hounds, for instance, have long ears that seal off the inside of the canals, and are especially prone to infections.
+Regular ear cleaning is vital for avoiding ear infections – some breeds more so than others.
+Basset hounds and other floppy eared dogs, for instance, have long ears that seal off the inside of the canals, and are especially prone to infections.

-A few more breeds that are especially susceptible to ear infections include:
+A few more breeds of dogs that are especially susceptible and suffer from frequent ear infections include: